If you’re looking for some of the best game improvement irons, you’ve come to the right place.

-We are quite amazed with this technology, which has never been seen before in game improving irons.
+We are quite amazed at this technology, which has never been seen before in game-improving irons.

-The new RadSpeed boasts very clever heel and toe weighting placement.
+The new RadSpeed boasts very clever heel and toes weighting placement.
 This was accomplished with the assistance of the weight savings provided by the Cobra irons golf by using the 3D medallion.

 The smart weighting on the toe and heel, which is packed with technology, results in spectacular ball flights!